denten-books/plain-text/0-chapter.md

 ## In Search of a Subject

 In an ASCII-rendered plain text file, byte count corresponds to character count.[^ln-char] Let these words soak in for a moment.
 I will spend the rest of the book unpacking this idea.
 We will have to come to terms with what "plain text," "ASCII," and "bytes" really represent.
-But for now, a common-sense understanding of the sentiment should suffice.
-It is enough to have the intuition that texts and characters are concepts meant for humans and that bytes have something to do with (and for) machines.
-Remarkably, under the singular conditions of plain text (and even then, not always, and with many caveats), a unit of information meaningful to me (a human for the most part) gains a measure of equivalence to a byte, a unit of information "meant for" a computer.[^ln-human], [^ln-meaning]
+But for now, a common-sense understanding of the terms should be enough to form the intuition that texts and characters are units of meaning that make sense to humans; and that bytes, by contrast, "make sense" for machines.
+Remarkably, the two modes of meaning-making gain a measure of equivalence under the singular condition of plain text (and even then, not always, and with many caveats).[^ln-human], [^ln-meaning]

 Not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds letters into paper,